 Along with tons of fire trucks, police cruisers, motorcycles, and vintage cars, spectators will also enjoy floats from local businesses, musical performances, a juggler on a unicycle, and Chinese dragon dancers.
 Many participants in the Yankee Homecoming Parade also throw candy and other swag to children along the way.

-The theme for this year’s Yankee Homecoming, now in its 62nd year, is “Reflections of Our Past,” focusing on celebrating the long history of Newburyport’s celebration.
+The theme for this year’s Yankee Homecoming, now in its 64th year, is “Reimagined,” focusing on celebrating the long history of Newburyport’s cherished tradition with a strong appreciation to be reunited with family and friends.
 Many floats and performances will represent this theme in the Yankee Homecoming Parade.

 If you’re thinking about joining in the parade instead of watching from the sidelines, there is no fee if your float follows the theme.
 Non-profit organizations may also join the Yankee Homecoming Parade free of charge.
 Businesses that would like to participate outside of the theme must pay an advertising fee.
 All registrations can be done online.

 For locals and tourists that would like to enjoy watching the Yankee Homecoming Parade, it’s best to arrive early to find a spot on either side of High Street.
 Space fills up quickly and many locals even set up chairs days in advance to claim a larger area for groups.